voothi/20250228230803-whisper/README.md

 -   **Global Hotkey**: Start and stop recording from anywhere using a configurable hotkey (default: `Ctrl+Alt+E`).
 -   **Fragment Mode**: **NEW!** Dedicated hotkey (default: `Ctrl+Alt+F`) for transcribing text phrases (lowercase, no trailing period) - perfect for inserting into existing sentences.
 -   **System Tray Integration**: Visual feedback with icon color changes (Red for recording, Yellow for processing, Blue for idle) and menu controls.
+-   **Fragment Mode Toggle**: Toggle "Fragment Mode" directly from the tray menu to use the primary hotkey for fragment transcription without needing a separate shortcut.
 -   **Configuration-Driven**: All paths and settings are managed in a `config.ini` file.
 -   **Multiple Models**: Supports `base`, `medium`, `distil-large-v3`, and the high-performance `large-v3-turbo`.
 -   **Multilingual**: Easy language switching (English, German, Russian, Ukrainian) via the tray menu or command line.